-After breakfast in your hotel, you'll meet your guide and transfer by car to the western lakes of Torres del Paine.
-On the way, you'll enjoy amazing views of the surrounding mountains and especially the Cuernos del Paine.
-You'll of course stop off at viewpoints along the way to relish the scenery and take copious pictures.
+After breakfast in your hotel, you'll meet your guide and transfer to the western lakes of Torres del Paine by car.
+On the way, you'll be surrounded by panoramic views of the mountains and especially the Cuernos del Paine.
+You'll, of course, stop off at viewpoints along the way to relish the scenery and take copious pictures.
 Be sure to keep an eye out for the local wildlife, like guanacos, condors, and foxes.

 Day 10: Torres del Paine: Sarmiento Lake & Laguna Amarga

 This morning you'll venture out on a full-day excursion to the east side of the park.
 First, you'll arrive at a viewpoint looking out over Sarmiento, the second-largest lake in Torres del Paine.
 It's the perfect spot to snap epic photos of the mountain landscapes as well as the guanacos that live in the area.

 You'll then arrive at Laguna Amarga, notable for the alkaline waters that result in its surface being so glassy and attractive.
 Also here is a stunning view of the Paine Massif.
 Stop nearby at another lagoon called Blanquillos—a natural habitat for endemic birds like ducks, black-necked swans, and geese—then continue to a rocky outcropping where you can see 20 cave paintings that date back about 6,000 years.
 Follow the path up to the Sarmiento Lake gatehouse, where you'll enjoy a box lunch and a peaceful respite from the day's exertions.
 In the afternoon, begin the hike back to your lodgings in Torres del Paine.

 Day 11: Transfer to Punta Arenas, Fly to Santiago